CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 #### APP.2.2.A1 Active Directory Planning [Responsible Person]

-There must be a suitable domain functional level as high as possible.
+It MUST select a suitable, highest possible domain functional level.
 The justification SHOULD be suitably documented.
 An on-demand Active Directory authorization concept MUST be designed.
 Administrative delegations MUST be equipped with restrictive and needs-based permissions.
 The planned Active Directory structure including any schema changes SHOULD be documented in a comprehensible way.

 #### APP.2.2.A2 Active Directory Administration Planning [Specialists]